Ikejrmillsowoo/share-track-app/README.md

 Items are tracked based on the user's location.

 # Tech Stack
-Java
+-Java
-Spring Boot
+-Spring Boot
-Spring MVC and Security (eventually)
+-Spring MVC and Security (eventually)
-H2 database (will soon move to MySQL
+-H2 database (will soon move to MySQL
-JPA and Hibernate
+-JPA and Hibernate

+FrontEnd
+(Separate Repo)
+-HTML
+-Javascript
+-Css/ Bootstrap